ISUgenomics/SequelQC/README.md

 ## Installation

 ### Dependencies
-The script has been tested in Linux environment and it requires following programs to be in the path
+_SequelQC_ has been tested in a Linux environment and it requires following programs to be in the path
 1. Samtools
 2. Python (version 2 or 3)
 3. R